Transformative Journal Status

 The American Journal of Tropical Medicine and Hygiene has pledged to become a transformative journal.

-A Transformative Journal is a subscription/hybrid journal that is committed to transitioning to a fully OA journal.
+A Transformative Journal is a subscription/hybrid journal that is committed to transitioning to an Open Access journal.
 In addition, it must:

 • gradually increase the share of OA content and

 • offset subscription income from payments for publishing services (to avoid double payments).

 1. A Transformative Journal will need to demonstrate an annual increase in the proportion of OA research content of at least 5% in absolute terms and at least 15% in relative terms, year-on-year .

 2. A Transformative Journal must clearly and publicly announce on the journal website its commitment to transition to full OA and agree to transition to full Open Access as soon as possible and in any event no later than when 75% of its research content is published Open Access.
 The publisher must also acknowledge that financial support from cOAlition S funders will end at the latest by 31 December 2024.

 3. A Transformative Journal must fulfill the requirements for publication venues detailed in Part III of the Plan S Implementation Guidance and make all the OA content available in accordance with the Plan S requirements.

 4. The Transformative Journal must implement transparent pricing for the OA content published under this model, and ensure that institutions purchasing a subscription to a Transformative Journal will pay only for remaining subscription content.

 5. The Transformative Journal must regularly update its authors on the usage, citations, and online attention of their published articles.